-Not all Illinois misdemeanors can be expunged.
+Although misdemeanor expungement in Illinois allows for expunging most records, some Illinois misdemeanors cannot be expunged.
 However, you may be eligible to seal your record.
 A sealed record cannot be seen by the public, employers, law enforcement, landlords, and licensing agencies.
 Although the record exists, it is hidden from public view.
-Under current Illinois law, you cannot expunge a misdemeanor if:
+Under current Illinois expungement law, you cannot expunge a misdemeanor if:

 - You were convicted

 - Sentenced to Conditional Discharge